ShumonX/Salesforce-Coding-Standards/README.md

-# Salesforce-Coding-Standards
+# Salesforce-Coding-Standards 👨‍💻✏️📐
-Very similar to the GNU Coding Standards written by Richard Stallman and other GNU Project volunteers.
+Very similar to the GNU Coding Standards written by Richard Stallman and other GNU Project volunteers 🐃

 ## Can be used for:
  * ✅ Salesforce Apex Classes and Triggers